v-fearam/msbuild-examples/rest-api-client-generation/README.md

   ```

 - We need to install [NSwag command line tool](https://github.com/RicoSuter/NSwag/releases).
 Then we need the full path to the directory where NSwag.exe is located.
-- Redefining the abstract method implementation
+- Implementing the abstract methods

   ```csharp
       protected override string ToolName => "RestApiClientGenerator";